oracle-livelabs/oci/oci-cis-landing-zone/exadata-compartment/exadata-compartment.md

-# Lab 4: Create Compartment for Exadata
+# Create Compartment for Exadata

 ## Introduction